nlxai/chat-sdk/packages/widget/README.md

 ## The widget instance

-The `standalone` function (`window.chat.standalone` if you are using the packaged version) returns an object that you can use to control the widget programmatically.
+The `create` function (`window.nlxChat.widget.create` if you are using the packaged version) returns an object that you can use to control the widget programmatically.
 It has the following methods:

 - `expand`: expand the widget programmatically.
 You can do this as a response to e.g. a button on your page being clicked.
 - `collapse`: collapse the widget programmatically.